toladata/TolaTables/datasources/README.md

 to the apps.py file

 #to add your type
-In order for tola to read your filetype you need to add the read type to the silo_readtype database
+In order for tola to read your filetype you will somehow need to add your data source to the read_type database